cfpb/design-system/.github/ISSUE_TEMPLATE/create_new_page.md

 ---
-name: Track work on a new page
+name: New page
-about: Issue template for new pages added to the Design System.
+about: Track work on new pages added to the Design System
-title: 'New page | Add new Design System page title here'
+title: 'New page: Add new Design System page title here'
 labels: content
 assignees: ''